nmshd/documentation/_docs_explore/23-privacy.md

 ## Least Knowledge

-'Least Knowledge' is the fundamental principle upon which Enmeshed is built.
+'Least Knowledge' is the fundamental principle upon which enmeshed is built.
 As a result, the solution aims to minimize Personally Identifiable Information (PII) usage, thereby providing an optimal user experience and comprehensive features.
 In fact, the "usual personal data", like e-mail addresses, telephone numbers or names never reach the Backbone (and its operator) in cleartext.

 - The enmeshed App stores the data in a local database on the device it is operating on.
 Data usually can only be sent to or received from the Backbone, generic Internet access from the App is blocked.
 - The enmeshed Connector stores the data in a local database within an organization's network.
 Data can only be sent to or received from the Backbone, no other Internet access should be made possible.
 - Data received from or sent to the Backbone is either pseudonymous (e.g. addresses), non-personalized (e.g. ids, dates, states) or encrypted in a way, that the Backbone cannot process this data.
 - Keys to encrypted material on the Backbone are never transmitted in a way, that the Backbone could make use of it.
 For example, keys are shared on a side-channel (e.g. scan qr-code from website) or an end-to-end encrypted communication channel.
 - The enmeshed App allows users to customize access for individuals and systems so that only necessary resources are shared.
-- Data synchronization of the same identity across Enmeshed Apps is possible.
+- Data synchronization of the same identity across enmeshed Apps is possible.
 This is done over a device-to-device encrypted communication channel (via the Backbone).
 The keys for this communication channel are transferred via a side-channel when onboarding a device for an identity.
 - Data exchange between users takes place after explicit consent is provided.
-No data is shared until this consent is final, at which point technical and personal data is shared between the user and another Enmeshed identity.
+No data is shared until this consent is final, at which point technical and personal data is shared between the user and another enmeshed identity.

 ## Data is shared by the user